Merit 3D

 We strive to provide high-quality parts that meet the requirements of your application.
 However, due to the specific nature of each project and the variables involved, we cannot guarantee the performance or suitability of the parts for every application.
 We recommend thorough testing and validation to ensure the desired results.

 The sky is the limit!
 Here are a few examples of textures.
-Also see the gallery of products that will have many more textures.
+Also see the gallery of products and sample pack that will have many more textures.

 Price is located in rural Carbon county Utah.
 It was settled for the coal mines and at one time had 4 power plants within 25 minutes.
 The “War on Coal” has been very hard on our community but our goal and vision is to transition the economy from “Coal to CAD”.
 We have 1750 jobs being eliminated.
 By making parts in Price, we are reshoring manufacturing to America from over seas.